kanishk112/smartCalc/README.md

 **Smart AI calculator**

-This AI calculator is made with Use of Gemini AI api itegrated with python and React Native the demo of this project can be seen in the above video
+This AI calculator is made with Use of Gemini AI api integrated with python and React Native the demo of this project can be seen in the above video